SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

 As mentioned earlier, for the framework to select the appropriate `IMessageConverter`, it requires argument type and, optionally, content type information.
 The logic for selecting the appropriate `IMessageConverter` resides with the argument resolvers (`IHandlerMethodArgumentResolver`) in use by the application and trigger right before the invocation of the user-defined handler method (which is when the actual argument type is known to the framework).
-If the argument type of the hanlder method does not match the type of the current payload, the framework delegates to a stack of pre-configured `IMessageConverter`s to see if any one of them can convert the payload.
+If the argument type of the handler method does not match the type of the current payload, the framework delegates to a stack of pre-configured `IMessageConverter`s to see if any one of them can convert the payload.
 If you look at the the method  `object FromMessage(IMessage message, Type targetClass);` of the `IMessageConverter` you see it takes `targetClass` as one of its arguments to indicate what `Type` of result it would like.

 The framework also ensures that the provided `IMessage` always contains a `contentType` header.